St Matthew's, Bethnal Green: Churchyard

 The churchyard closed to burials in the 1850s.
 The landscape gardener Fanny Wilkinson, for the Metropolitan Public Gardens Association, converted it to a public garden in 1896.
 Wilkinson removed all but two of the tombs, one of which is Merceron's.

 Rectors

+Until the mid-19th century, the parish was a college living of Brasenose College, Oxford, with all rectors up to Joshua King being from Brasenose College.